USA-RedDragon/aredn-base/README.md

 # AREDN Virtual Node Base Image

-This project is intended to set up a "Cloud Tunnel" for the AREDN network.
-It acts like a node without any RF link capabilities.
-The purpose is to allow a large group of users to connect to a tunnel prior to RF deployments being rolled out.

-This project requires Linux or WSL2 for the `/dev/net/tun` device
+This project is a part of the [AREDN Cloud Tunnel](https://github.com/USA-RedDragon/aredn-cloud-tunnel) project.
+Unless you're developing for the project, you probably want to go there instead.

 ## Updating Patches